TypeCSV/Core/README.md

 The larger & more exciting project is to create an ecosystem of schemas for commonly-used CSV file structures, so that developers can simply `npm install` a schema for the file they're trying to parse, and get a strongly-typed object in return.

 The number of potential schemas rounds to infinite, and the more of them that are out there, the more useful this project becomes.
-If you use this library, please add a helpful schema to the [TypeCSV Schemas Repo](https://github.com/typecsv/schemas) to help future developers.
+If you use this library, please add a new schema to the [TypeCSV Schemas Repo](https://github.com/typecsv/schemas) to help future developers.

 ## Installation